comonoidial/ILFL_on_CH/notes/abstractmachine.md

 Then the heap entries which have not been found reachable can be removed from the heap (garbage collected).

 In contrast in the first abstract machine (without the heap) keeping track of the memory used for expressions was straightforward:
-The argument in the app_1 rule is moved from control expression on to stack.
+The argument in the _app_1_ rule is moved from control expression on to stack.
-During the substitution in the app_2 rule for each occurrence of the lambda variable a copy is allocated for the argument expression.
+During the substitution in the _app_2_ rule for each occurrence of the lambda variable a copy is allocated for the argument expression.
 And after substitution the argument expression is removed from the stack, and its memory freed.

 Thus by merely optimizing substitution we have introduced the need for a garbage collector!
 Now traversing a (growing) control expression in each substitution is replaced by traversing the whole reachable heap for garbage collection.
-Fortunately using spare memory we can amortize the cost of the garbage collection traversal over thousand or even millions of evaluation steps.
+Fortunately using spare memory we can amortize the cost of the garbage collection traversal over thousands or even millions of evaluation steps.
 Thus the expression heap is still a big win from the performance point of view, however the need for a garbage collection process is a serious investment from implementation complexity point of view.
 <!-- %% TODO something about reference counting here -->

-We will view garbage collection as an external process that occasionally interrupts the program evaluation, to avoid complicating the abstract machine.
+We will view garbage collection as an external process that occasionally interrupts the program evaluation, to avoid complicating the abstract machine description.

-##### A stack of names
+##### A stack of names instead of expressions
-One glaring inefficiency of the current abstract machine is in application rules.
+One glaring inefficiency of the current abstract machine is in the application rules.
 The argument of an application is first copied to the stack, only to be copied again from the stack to the heap later.
-By moving the naming and heap allocation of the applied expression from the app_2 rule to the app_1 rule we can have just names instead of complete expression on the stack:
+To avoid this extra copying, we can move the heap allocation of the applied expression from the _app_2_ rule to the _app_1_ rule.
+This yields the following abstract machine:
 ```
     Heap      Control          Stack       Rule
 ------------------------------------------------